AditiKanwar/OIC-SN/README.md

 # Run Instructions
 Run using script files present in script folder.

-*default values for mentioned in experimental settings are hardcoded, can be changed according to requirement.
+*default values mentioned in experimental settings are hardcoded, can be changed according to requirement.